Title

 Presidential Decree No. 715 amends the Anti-Dummy Law to allow limited representation of foreign investors in the governing bodies of corporations engaged in partially nationalized activities, while specifying actions that are considered violations and imposing penalties for non-compliance.

-Yes, aliens are allowed to be elected as members of the board of directors or governing bodies of such corporations or associations, but only in proportion to their allowable participation or share in the capital of the entity.
+It further amends Section 2-A by adding a final proviso stating that the election of aliens as members of the board of directors or governing body of corporations or associations engaging in partially nationalized activities shall be allowed in proportion to their allowable participation or share in the capital of such entities.

-The president, managers, or persons in charge of corporations, associations, or partnerships violating the provisions are also criminally liable in lieu of other persons.
+The proviso states that the president, managers, or persons in charge of corporations, associations, or partnerships violating the provisions of Section 2-A shall be criminally liable in lieu thereof.

 Analyze Cases Smarter, Faster